-Most chronic diseases are caused by the interplay of genetic, biochemical, nutritional, environmental and psycho-social factors.
-It is not only our genes that make us sick, but also environmental toxins, our diet and lifestyle.
-And if we catch the flu or get a bacterial infection it is often due to a weak immune system and not just due to the latest bug.
-Instead of exclusively treating symptoms, we therefore have to take the relevant underlying factors into account.
+Chronic diseases are rarely caused by one single factor, but by the interplay of genetic, biochemical, nutritional, environmental and psycho-social factors.
+It is not only our genes that make us sick, but environmental toxins, diet and lifestyle.
+And if we catch frequent colds, the culprit is often not just the latest bug, but an immune system that is overwhelmed.
+Beyond solely focusing on symptoms, we therefore need to take the root causes into account.

-- Viral, bacterial, fungal or parasitic infections play an important part in many chronic diseases, even in cancer and heart disease.
-A strong immune system is essential in controlling these infections.
+Viral, bacterial, fungal or parasitic infections play an important part in many chronic diseases, even in cancer and heart disease.

-- Nutritional deficiencies of minerals, amino acids, fatty acids and vitamins are relatively widespread, especially in children, seniors and the sick.
+Nutritional deficiencies of minerals, amino acids, fatty acids and vitamins are widespread, especially in children, seniors and the sick.

-- Food allergies/sensitivities and dietary imbalances like the over consumption of sugar, processed starches and unhealthy fats and the lack of vegetables and healthy oils are an important cofactor in many diseases.
-Overweight and obesity are epidemic.
+Food allergies/sensitivities and dietary imbalances like the over consumption of sugar and starches are an important cofactor in many diseases.